League Cup Draws now available for 2018

 (a) Office Bearers

-The Office Bearers of the League shall consist of a President, Vice-President, Immediate Past President, Honorary General Secretary, Honorary Assistant General Secretary, Honorary Treasurer, Honorary Competition Secretary, Honorary League Secretary and Public Relations Officer in whose name the League may sue and be sued.
+The Office Bearers of the League shall consist of a President, Senior Vice-President, Junior Vice-President, Immediate Past President, Honorary General Secretary, Honorary Assistant General Secretary, Honorary Treasurer, Honorary Competition Secretary, Honorary League Secretary and Public Relations Officer in whose name the League may sue and be sued.
 Vacancies for any Officers occurring during the year may be filled by the General Purposes Committee.

-The position of Vice-President shall be held in rotation by a member of a Club which must be affiliated to The Irish Bowling Association and which must have at least 10 years continuous membership of the League.
+The position of Junior Vice-President shall be held in rotation by a member of a Club which must be affiliated to The Irish Bowling Association and which must have at least 10 years continuous membership of the League.
 Any Club elected to membership shall be added to the existing rota in accordance with the date of application.

 The Club whose right it is to nominate shall be notified by the Honorary General Secretary not later than 1 June to submit a name and such name shall be received in writing not later than 1 September of the appropriate year.
 The name of the nominee shall then be submitted to the General Purposes Committee and if approved shall be ratified at the Annual General Meeting.
+A Senior Vice-President and a Junior Vice-President shall be nominated in 2018.
+Thereafter, a Junior Vice-President only.

 In the event of a club waiving their privilege, the club next in order on the rota shall have the right to nominate.
-Every seventh year commencing 1990 the Management Committee shall have the right to appoint a Vice-President who has been nominated by the General Purposes Committee.
+Every seventh year commencing 1990 the Management Committee shall have the right to appoint a Junior Vice-President who has been nominated by the General Purposes Committee.

 ROTA OF CLUBS